-- Plug in your modem and wireless router again and wait until the indicator lights are back to its normal state.
+- Plug in your modem and wireless router again and wait until the indicator lights are back to their normal state.

 - Connect your Nintendo Switch console to your wireless router.

 See if this error code persists after you restarted your home network.
-If you still receives the error code: 2811-5001, try the next fix, below.
+If you still receive the error code: 2811-5001, try the next fix, below.